 The Black literary tradition is rich and exhaustive, and 20 poems could never hope to scratch its surface.
-But each one of these poems also contains a world within itself—a refracted look at one's wounds or visions of new ones or, often, both bound up together in the ways only poems can achieve.
+But each one of these poems also contains a world within itself—a refracted look at one's wounds or visions of new ones or, often, both bound up together in the ways only American poetry can achieve.

 Even tonight and I need to take a walk and clear

 my head about this poem about why I can't

 go out without changing my clothes my shoes

 my body posture my gender identity my age

 my status as a woman alone in the evening/

 alone on the streets/alone not being the point/

 the point being that I can't do what I want

 to do with my own body because I am the wrong